d0ku/Sword_Word/README.md

 27 of August 2017 - Alpha 1.0.1

+	- load default english word, if word in chosen language cannot be loaded

 27 of August 2017 - Alpha 1.0.1.doc

+	- documentation created(Sphinx), needs to be fullfilled

 28 of August 2017 - Alpha 1.0.2

+	- sound loading module style, added Sound Packs options in menu

+28 of August 2017 - Alpha 1.0.3

+	- Getch timeout for Windows implemented

+	- Basic Windows support added, colors in terminal are not supported, it has some bugs, and those probably won't be corrected till Beta release

+	- time flow changed in Game.py (now game.timeout is real time beetwen words moves)

+	- added linear read option in Language.py (useful if you want to add e.g. a book , the words will be loaded one after another into game)

+	- some functions added to Game.py (basis of future game modes)